 Content-Rich Live Meeting Capture

 It’s real, and it’s fascinating to watch.
 No computers, no A/V equipment (unless your meeting is virtual).* Just paper, markers, chalk, and Martha paying attention to everything that happens.
 People love it because it’s not canned, it’s not perfect, it’s happening in the moment, and it’s theirs.

 Graphic Recording captures conversations in text and images.
 It generally happens live, on large sheets of 4-ft by 8-ft paper big enough for everyone to see.
 While the meeting is in progress, Graphic Recorder Martha McGinnis listens carefully to what’s said and uses her expert judgment as she chooses what to record.
 The result is an illustrated executive summary that people will actually look at later.
 Unlike minutes and slide decks, the colorful murals draw your attention in — into the content, into the meaning, into the emotion.
 The result is deeper impact and longer retention.
-Whether it happens in the meeting room or it’s virtual, the graphic record helps keep your meeting alive.
+Whether it happens in the meeting room or it’s virtual, the graphic record helps keep your meeting alive long after it ends.

 Examples of Martha’s Graphic Recordings